Early learner research and community/teacher/specialist input inspire design of Jefferson Early Childhood Center in Wheaton, Illinois

 The winning concept, a collection of vibrant indoor and outdoor spaces designed for early learners, was just the beginning—as the project progressed, designers drew from community engagement sessions, Jefferson teacher and specialist input, and early learning research to refine the concept.

 In August 2020, district stakeholders, masked and socially distanced, cut the ribbon on the new Jefferson Early Childhood Center in the thick of the COVID-19 pandemic.
 The facility, funded by a community-backed referendum, kicks off a lifelong learning adventure for District 200’s early learners.
-Watch the video below for an introduction to the facility from Principal Stephanie Mangini.

 The 43,000-square-foot school was built by Nicholas and Associates adjacent to its predecessor.
 It offers 16 classrooms, physical therapy space, and a sensory motor room, as well as a community welcome center and resource room for parent education.
 Most students’ favorite spaces, however, are the outdoor courtyard and playground areas on display throughout the building.
 The old Jefferson was demolished to create a parking lot and stormwater management area.